zigotica/twitter-periodic-cleanup/readme.md

 The script needs a [Twitter Developer Account](https://developer.twitter.com).
 You will have to create a Project with an App using the v2, and give it Read+Write access.

-I also used [this repo](https://github.com/koenrh/delete-tweets) to do a first batch remove of tweets.
-That repo requires you to get twitter to send you a zip with all your data.
+First step in my case was to use the Twitter Backup request, and get a link to download a zip with all my data.
+Initially, I used [this repo](https://github.com/koenrh/delete-tweets) to batch remove of tweets.

+The current `delete-old-tweets.mjs` script allows to paginate results, and keep calling the endpoint to get more tweets, so you can use it without the data downloaded from Twitter.
+But having a backup with your data is probably still recommended, even if just for sentimental reasons.

 ## Setup